 CA Datacenter: v=spf1 include:_spf.alchemer-ca.com ~all

 This will include our servers in your preferred server list, and if we ever need to change our specific IP addresses, you won't need to worry about it on your end.

-You may also want to whitelist Mandrill which is the email service we use to send application emails, such as, reset password emails.
-If you are having trouble receiving these emails, you may want to whitelist them.
-Check out Mandrill's documentation on how to whitelist:
+You may also want to add Mandrill to your allow list, which is the email service we use to send application emails, such as, reset password emails.
+If you are having trouble receiving these emails, you may want add them to your allowlist.
+Check out Mandrill's documentation on how to allowlist:

 If I do need to set up an SPF record, how do I do so?

 Here are is a great resource on setting up a valid SPF DNS record: https://support.office.com/en-us/article/Create-DNS-records-for-Office-365-at-any-DNS-hosting-provider-7b7b075d-79f9-4e37-8a9e-fb60c1d95166